 Sebbie Buhler has a most inspiring web list of professional women beer lovers.
 Her list is EXTENSIVE and I could not do it justice by repeating here.
 However, I would like to add a few.

-Inspiring Women in Beer
+Inspiring Women in Brewing and Beer

 - Mirella Amato: Our resident Canadian beer expert, beer judge and beer journalist.
 Read about her in Beer tours for women only